royyandzakiy/royyandzakiy/README.md

 ### Hi, I'm Royyan 👋

 📡 I specialize in **Embedded Systems Development**, especially on the ESP32.
-I have also been working on **Full Stack Web Development**, spanning across many different tech stacks.
+I have also been working on **Full Stack Web Development**, spanning across different tech stacks.
 I'm also interested in drones, robotics, and control systems development!

 📖 I love to write and talk.
 Checkout my stuff here!
 - My Blog at [medium.com/@royyandzakiy](https://www.medium.com/@royyandzakiy)